LordNoteworthy/cpu-internals/Basic Architecture.md

 - ESP — Stack pointer (in the SS segment)
 - EBP — Pointer to data on the stack (in the SS segment)

+## General-Purpose Registers in 64-Bit Mode
+- 16 general purpose registers and the default operand size is 32 bits.
+- If a 32-bit operand size is specified: EAX,EBX, ECX, EDX, EDI, ESI, EBP, ESP, R8D - R15D are available.
+- If a 64-bit operand size is specified: RAX, RBX, RCX, RDX, RDI, RSI, RBP, RSP, R8-R15 are available.
+R8D-R15D/R8-R15 represent eight new general-purpose registers.
+- All of these registers can be accessed at the byte, word, dword, and qword level.
+REX prefixes are used to generate 64-bit operand sizes or to reference registers R8-R15.
+- Registers only available in 64-bit mode (R8-R15 and XMM8-XMM15) are preserved across transitions from 64-bit mode into compatibility mode then back into 64-bit mode.
+- However, values of R8-R15 and XMM8-XMM15 are undefined after transitions from 64-bit mode through compatibility mode to legacy or real mode and then back through compatibility mode to 64-bit mode

 ## Segment Registers
 - The segment registers (CS, DS, SS, ES, FS, and GS) hold 16-bit segment selectors.
+- When writing user mode apps, programmers generally create segment selectors with assembler directives.
+If writing system code, programmers may need to create segment selectors directly.
 - When using the flat (unsegmented) memory model, segment registers are loaded with segment selectors that point to overlapping segments, each of which begins at address 0 of the linear address space.
 - These overlapping segments then comprise the linear address space for the program.
 - Typically, two overlapping segments are defined: one for code and another for data and stacks.
 The CS segment register points to the code segment and all the other segment registers point to the data and stack segment.